 If the cancer spreads to other parts of the body, it can be fatal.

 Squamous cells (keratinocytes) are the main structural cells of the epidermis (the outer layer of skin).
 Squamous cell carcinoma is cancer of these cells.
-Each year in the United States, 700,000 people are diagnosed with squamous cell carcinoma and 2,500 people die from it.
+Each year in the United States, 1.8 million people are diagnosed with squamous cell carcinoma, and 15,000 die of it.